PierreMarchand20/dotfiles/README.md

 ## Description

-Here's what is the bootstrap is doing:
+I use this `.dotfiles` to set my environment on macOS, that I use as my main OS, and my environment on Linux, that I use for development.

-- Install zsh, an alternative to usual bash with [zim](https://github.com/zimfw/zimfw) as a plugin manager
+- Install zsh, an alternative to usual bash with [zim](https://github.com/zimfw/zimfw) as a plugin manager.
+- Install the zsh plugins defined in `zimrc`.
+- Set VSCode as main tool for diff and merge.
+- Additionally, on macOS:
-- Install all the packages/apps from `.Brewfile` using [Homebrew](https://brew.sh)
+  - Install all the packages/apps from `.Brewfile` using [Homebrew](https://brew.sh),
-- Set all kinds of default behaviors in macOS
+  - Set all kinds of default behaviors in macOS.
-- Set VSCode as your main tool for diff and merge

-## What remains to do
+## What remains to do on macOS

-- Set email accounts and ICloud
+- Set email accounts and ICloud.
-- Set email in .gitconfig
+- Set email in .gitconfig.
 - Set zsh as your default shell

 ```bash